NiceneNerd/UKMM/book/src/setup/deploy.md

 you might want to set a temporary directory for deploying mods, or you can merge without the SD card but wait and deploy when the SD card is mountained.

+### Yuzu or Ryujinx

+Yuzu and Ryujinx both allow you to install mods in two different locations, one specific to their own files and the other for emulating Atmosphere's LayeredFS setup on SD card. *You must use the LayeredFS arrangement.*

+So, for example, the Yuzu user storage folder is `C:\Users\[USER]\AppData\Roaming\yuzu` on Windows or `~/.local/share/yuzu` on Linux.
+In this case, you want your deployment folder at `[USER-FOLDER]/sdmc/atmosphere/contents`.

+> **Note on Switch-based deployment**:
+> When using Switch, Yuzu, or Ryujinx, you will need to generally use the
+> `contents` folder as the actual deployment folder, and the two title ID
+> folders for BOTW and its DLC will be used to store mod files.
+If you mod other
+> games besides BOTW, note that they will also have their mods in a title ID
+> folder in the same `contents` folder, and some operations could affect them.
+> Be aware of this particularly when using the symlink method discussed below.

 ## Deployment Methods

 UKMM offers three methods to deploy mods.
 Which one is best depends heavily on